 He wasn’t technically as careful as he was on Tuesday, he rather seemed to be somewhere deep in the story while singing the songs and it was incredibly wonderful.
 I already knew what to expect from the night and could therefor enjoy the concert on more detailed level than I did on the first night.

 With a symphony orchestra every song becomes like a little painting or small film.
 The orchestra illustrated every single song; I could literally see proper landscape images in my head while listening to it.
 The wavy sea and burning sky during Underwater.
 Dying autumn nature at the very moment the first snow arrives on Over My Shoulder.
 I’m lacking words but the whole experience was incredibly powerful and special and seemed to have an effect on Mika as well, he was totally putting his soul into every song!
-He looked a bit tired in the end and relied more than night before on Ida who was fantastic.
+He looked a bit tired in the end and relied more than night before on Ida who was fantastic (and also gave him supporting smiles whenever needed).
 So happy to see her on stage again!